 Early Childhood Education and Care

-Denmark has guaranteed day-care availability which implies that the local council shall offer places in an age-appropriate day-care facility to all children older than 26 weeks and until they reach school age.
+Denmark has guaranteed day care availability which implies that the local council must offer places in an age-appropriate day care facility to all children older than 26 weeks and until they reach school age.